Azure/azure-powershell/src/Migrate/docs/New-AzMigrateHCIServerReplication.md

 ```

 ### -TargetStoragePathId
-Specifies the storage path used when setting up ARC.
+Specifies the storage path ARM ID where the VMs will be stored.

 ```yaml
 Type: System.String